Happy Pride Month and Happy Juneteenth!

 Staff, Faculty, and Alumni Volunteer Opportunities

-The Netter Center's Penn Volunteers in Public Service (VIPS) program is responsible for providing volunteer activities for faculty, staff and alumni.
+The Netter Center for Community Partnership’s Penn VIPS, is responsible for providing volunteer activities for faculty, staff and Alumni.
 The program manages a variety of activities that include creating volunteer activities, informing the University community and the community at-large about available volunteer programs, and managing several University-wide volunteer activities.
 These activities include, but are not limited to:

 One Day Event Volunteer Opportunities